Accept Sofort payments using our APIs, and build your own payment form to have full control over the look and feel of your checkout page.

 In your /payments request, specify:

-Here is how you would make a payment request for 10 EUR for a shopper in the Netherlands, with the Sofort page rendered in US English.
+The following example shows how to make a payment request for 10 EUR for a shopper in the Netherlands, with the Sofort page rendered in US English.

 Handle the redirect